 Begin by executing 2-3 sets of 10-15 reps for crunches.
 However, choose sets and repetitions depending on your ability to maintain excellent technique throughout all sets and repetitions.

-Step 1: Lie faceup on an exercise mat, knees bent and feet flat on the floor.
+Step 1: Lie on an exercise mat, knees bent and feet flat on the floor.

-Step 2: Make a fist on the back of your head with both hands without interlocking your fingers.
+Step 2: Make a fist on your head with both hands without interlocking your fingers.
 The posture of your spine and pelvis should be neutral.

-Step 3: While engaging your core, slightly tuck your pelvis and bring your ribcage down.
+Step 3: While engaging your core, slightly tuck your pelvis and down your ribcage.
 Throughout the action, keep your chin tucked as if you are cradling an egg beneath your chin.
-This is where you should start all repeats.
+Also, this is where you should start all repeats.

 Step 4: Squeeze your abs to start the upward movement.
 Squeeze your abs while curling your shoulders off the floor.
 At the top of the move, take a pause.